 Financial Aid Deadlines

-Students that have completed the FAFSA application and submitted all outstanding documents to the Office of Financial Services by the priority processing deadline of August 1 will have their financial aid account processed and aid awarded by the first date of the term.
+Students that have completed the FAFSA application and submitted all outstanding documents to the Office of Financial Aid and Scholarships by the priority processing deadline of August 1, financial aid will be processed and applied by the first date of the term.

 Students that submit FAFSA applications and outstanding documents after the priority processing deadline of August 1 should be prepared to set up payment arrangements and purchase books and supplies out-of-pocket while the financial aid process is being completed.

 Student accounts without payment arrangements will be subject to having their courses dropped for non-payment.